curl/curl/docs/CONTRIBUTE.md

 properly in GPL licensed environments).

 When changing existing source code, you do not alter the copyright of the original file(s).
-The copyright will still be owned by the original creator(s) or those who have been assigned copyright by the original author(s).
+The copyright is still owned by the original creator(s) or those who have been assigned copyright by the original author(s).

 By submitting a patch to the curl project, you are assumed to have the right to the code and to be allowed by your employer or whatever to hand over that patch/code to us.
-We will credit you for your changes as far as possible, to give credit but also to keep a trace back to who made what changes.
+We credit you for your changes as far as possible, to give credit but also to keep a trace back to who made what changes.
 Please always provide us with your full real name when contributing,

 ## What To Read